mongoid/mongoid_fulltext/README.md

     Artist.fulltext_search("vince vangogh")

-which will return the best matches for the search string as a Mongoid::Criteria.
+which will return an array of the Artist instances that best match the search string.
 Most likely, Vincent van Gogh will be included in the results.
+You can index multiple fields with the same index, so we can get the same effect of our Artist index above using:

+    class Artist
+      include Mongoid::Document
+      include Mongoid::FullTextSearch

+      field :first_name
+      field :last_name

+      fulltext_search_in :first_name, :last_name
+    end

-To restrict the number of results returned, pass the `:max_results` parameter:
+To restrict the number of results returned, pass the `:max_results` parameter to `fulltext_search`:

     Artist.fulltext_search("vince vangogh", :max_results => 5)